BrunoReboul/ram-config-template/README.md

 - `git tag -a ram-vx.y.z-env -m "your message"`
   - example `git tag -a ram-v0.0.1-dev -m "initial deployment"`
 - `git push --tags`
+- This step takes about an hour for +150 builds to run by 10 in parallel (default quota, default cloud build instance)
 - Check results in console / cloud build / history
   - Specifc manual operations to finalise `listgroups` `listgroupmembers` `getgroupsettings` deployment
     - Configure DwD Domain wide delegation fronm GCP console on the 3 related service accounts